20 Best sticker fonts for eye-catching decals (2026)

 1. Cooper Becker Black Outline P Regular

-This bold and bubbly font has a playful and informal vibe.
-It could definitely add a pop of character to your personal belongings, such as a water bottle, a laptop, or a phone case.
-The font also has enough character for a sticker where the text itself is the design.
-A perfect hip choice for your quirky self!
+This bold, bubbly font has a playful, informal vibe.
+It adds a pop of character to personal belongings like a water bottle, laptop, or phone case, and it has enough presence to carry a sticker where the text itself is the design.

 2. Goudy Heavyface

-This bold font features a good amount of space between the letters, making it an excellent choice for decals, particularly for outdoor usage where getting the message across needs to be done quickly—such as a bumper sticker.
+This bold font has generous space between the letters, which makes it an excellent choice for decals, especially outdoor uses where the message has to land fast, like a bumper sticker.

 3. Undergrad Exscribed Bold